 The theme is The Puzzle of Workplace Health.
 Putting the pieces together.
 I’ll be speaking alongside keynote speaker Liesel Jones and other international and leading Australian speakers in the areas of mental and physical wellbeing, use of technology in workplace health and the integration of OH&S and wellbeing.
 There will also be some great networking opportunities, including a cocktail function.

 I’ll be speaking in the Technology Stream on APPocalypse: The future of platforms and apps.
-I’d love to see you there, so check out the full program and register here.

 Have you heard about our Zombie Quest?
 Zombie Quest is an 8-week team-based fitness challenge that involves step, nutrition, sleep and hydration focuses.
 The game is underpinned by a fun narrative involving zombies, evil villains, absent-minded professors and plucky resistance fighters.
 Check out our demo site and make friends with Sallie Sassie and Professor Pfeffernek.